cunninghamge/upcourse/README.md

 </p>
 <br>
 <p style="margin: 5px">
-Like many software tools, CourseChart was born from a desire to replace a difficult-to-use spreadsheet with a more interactive and user-friendly solution.
+Like many software tools, Upcourse was born from a desire to replace a difficult-to-use spreadsheet with a more interactive and user-friendly solution.
 The original app, CourseChart, was built by a team of students at the Turing School of Software & Design as our capstone project.Our team worked closely with an instructional design expert to ensure that our product met the needs of professionals in the field.
 </p>

 ## Table of Contents